terraform-provider-openstack/terraform-provider-openstack/website/docs/r/images_image_v2.html.markdown

 * `web_download` - (Optional) If true, the "web-download" import method will be used to let Openstack download the image directly from the remote source.
     Conflicts with `local_file_path`.
 Defaults to false.

+* `decompress` - (Optional) If true, this provider will decompress downloaded image before uploading it to OpenStack.
+Decompression algorithm is chosen by checking "Content-Type" header, supported algorithm are: gzip, bzip2.
+    Defaults to false.
+Changing this creates a new Image.

 ## Attributes Reference